Attention A T users. To access the menus on this page please perform the following steps.

 You will now be able to tab or arrow up or down through the submenu options to access/activate the submenu links.

-Rehabilitation and Prosthetic Services
+VA Central Office Rehabilitation and Prosthetic Services - Physical Therapy

-Physical Therapy for U.S. Veterans
+Physical Therapy (PT) for U.S. Veterans

 Veteran Health Administration (VHA) Physical therapy provides state-of-the-art and evidence-based care to Veterans and Services members.
 Physical therapists examine each individual and develop a treatment plan.
 Evidence-based services are used to decrease disability, reduce pain, improve function and independence, prevent illness, promote wellness and restore quality of life to the Veterans and Servicemembers they serve.
 Physical Therapist Assistants (PTA) are able to carry out a physical therapy plan of care and provide treatment to Veterans and Servicemembers undergoing physical therapy.

 PTs and PTAs practice across the continuum of care, providing services in inpatient settings (including medical centers and community living centers), home health, outpatient clinics, and tele-rehabilitation.